gbowerman/gbowerman.github.io/_posts/2018-08-12-labyrinth-world.md

 What is the reason?
 So many ask
 For life's bleak and eternal task.
 A phantom and elusive grail;
-With blighted pilgrims, doomed to fail
+With blighted pilgrims, doomed to fail.

 Morbid meandering,
 Morose and mundane.